Forming a New Club: A Step-by-Step Guide

 So you want to form a new club?
-If you are reading this you are headed in the right direction!
-Make sure to read each step closely and feel free to email the Clubs Administrative Coordinator at email@example.com if you have any questions or concerns!
+If you are reading this, you are headed in the right direction!
+Make sure to read each step closely, look at the bottom of the page for important deadlines, and email the Clubs Administrative Coordinator at email@example.com if you have any questions or concerns!

 Step One: Do Your Research